cpswarm/GazeboSimulationManager/example/README.md

         resources/
-            manager.xml                -- Configuration file for connecting to XMPP server and simulation tool capability Dockerfile-Gazebo-Simulation   -- Dockerfile for creating the gazebo-simulation image JVM-Certifivcation.pem         -- Certificate extracted from the XMPP server launch_SM.sh                   -- Script for launching the simulation manager ws/
+            manager.xml                -- Configuration file for connecting to XMPP server and simulation tool capability Dockerfile-Gazebo-Simulation   -- Dockerfile for creating the gazebo-simulation image XMPP-Certifivcation.pem         -- Certificate extracted from the XMPP server launch_SM.sh                   -- Script for launching the simulation manager Gazebo-simulation-package/       -- This is the Ros packages folder
-            build.sh                   -- Script for compiling the ros simulation global_variables.env       -- Configuration file for defining the global variables in simulation src/
-                Ros-package-name/      -- Please put your Ros packages in this src folder
 ```

-The `example` folder provides an example about how to create a docker image based on above pre-build gazebo-simulation-manager image that will include the Ros packages which can be used to simulate and optimize it using the CPSwarm Simulation and Optimization Environment.
+The `example` folder provides an example about how to create a docker image based on above pre-build gazebo-simulation-manager:latest image that will include the Ros packages which can be used to simulate and optimize it using the CPSwarm Simulation and Optimization Environment.

-Before dockerizing the ros simulation package starting from the gazebo-simulation-manager image, follow the steps:
+Before containerizing the ros simulation package starting from the gazebo-simulation-manager image, follow the steps:

 1. Change the configuration file `manager.xml` in `resources` folder according to the real use case.
 This file can be used to change some system parameters used by the Gazebo simulation manager to communicate with other components in the CPSWarm simulation environment.
-2. If some envitonment variables will be used during compilation, must export variables also in `build.sh` file to make sure they are executed by a same process, because the definition in Dockerfile will not be effective, otherwise, skip this step.
-3.  place the ros simulation packages in the `example/ws/src/` folder.
+3.  place the Gazebo simulation packages here in the `example` folder, it will be moved to an existing ros workspace `/home/catkin_ws/src/` folder coming from the `cpswarm/Gazebo-simulation-manager:latest` image.
-4. Replace the file `JVM-Certifivcation.pem` used in real case.
+4. Replace the file `XMPP-Certifivcation.pem` used in real case.
 5. (If using default setting, skip this step) The `gazeboManager.jar` has some internal system properies already set inside for configuring its launching environment, so user can set individual System properties with the -D option for passing the command line parameters to override the properties listed below:

       ``` bash